 Marina Satti is all about budding talent.
 She’s got the looks, the smile and the voice to make it for herself here or anywhere by the looks of things.
 And she’s a young Greek who instead of opting to stay in the US and at Berklee, where she would definitely have a much better (and fairer) chance at life and a career, came back to her homeland, Greece, to test her mettle.

-Marina is in her 30s.
-She has in that time completed classical music studies at the Greek conservatory, theater and dance coaching, and has furthered her musical training at the Berklee College of Music on scholarship.
+Marina is in her mid-30s.
+She has in this time completed classical music studies at the Greek conservatory, theater and dance coaching, and has furthered her musical training at the Berklee College of Music on scholarship.

 Marina came into the spotlight after she delivered an enthralling rendering of a traditional Asia Minor standard with her musical buddies whom she calls “& Friends” which she uploaded on YouTube, catapulting her into stardom.